metsci/gleam/docs/README.md

 A pane can have a [layout](#layout), child panes, [painters](#painter), and [input handlers](#input-handler).

-Within a parent pane, each child pane and painter has a **`zIndex`**.
+Within a parent pane, each child pane, painter, and input-handler has a **`zIndex`**.
 To render a pane, its child panes and painters are rendered from lowest `zIndex` to highest.
-(Tiebreaker is the order in which they were added to the pane.)
+(Tiebreaker is the order in which they were added to the pane -- children added earlier get rendered earlier.)
+When handling input, events are offered to a pane's child panes and input-handlers in the reverse of rendering order, so that children that appear visually on top also get the first opportunity to claim input events.

-The `zIndex` ordering is capable of interleaving child panes and painters -- e.g. a child pane at `zIndex` `0` would be rendered before a painter at `zIndex` `999`, so the painter's content would appear *on top of the child pane*.
-In most cases you do want child panes on top of painters, but there are situations where it's helpful to have a painter on top -- e.g. `HorizontalTimeline` has a cursor painter that paints on top of the timeline's content panes.
+The `zIndex` ordering is capable of interleaving child panes with painters and input-handlers -- e.g. a child pane at `zIndex` `0` would be rendered before a painter at `zIndex` `999`, so the painter's content would appear *on top of the child pane*.
+In most cases you do want child panes on top of painters, but there are situations where it's helpful to have a painter on top -- e.g. `HorizontalTimeline` has a time-cursor painter and an input-handler for dragging the time-cursor, and their `zIndex` values make it feel like the time-cursor is on top of everything else in the timeline, including child panes.

 ## Layouts